IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

 - `service_endpoints` - (Optional, String) Specify whether you want to enable the public, private, or both service endpoints.
 Supported values are `public`, `private`, or `public-and-private`.
 The default is `public`.
 - `tags` (Optional, Array of Strings) A list of tags that you want to add to your instance.
 - `version` - (Optional, Forces new resource, String) The version of the database to be provisioned.
 If omitted, the database is created with the most recent major and minor version.
-- `users` - (List of Objects) Optional-A list of users that you want to create on the database.
+- `users` - (Optional, List of Objects) A list of users that you want to create on the database.
 Multiple blocks are allowed.

+  Nested scheme for `users`:
   - `name` - (Optional, String) The user ID to add to the database instance.
 The user ID must be in the range 5 - 32 characters.
   - `password` - (Optional, String) The password for the user ID.
 The password must be in the range 10 - 32 characters.
-- `whitelist` - (List of Objects) Optional-A list of allowed IP addresses for the database.
+- `whitelist` - (Optional, List of Objects) A list of allowed IP addresses for the database.
 Multiple blocks are allowed.

+  Nested scheme for `whitelist`:
   - `address` - (Optional, String) The IP address or range of database client addresses to be whitelisted in CIDR format.
 Example, `172.168.1.2/32`.
   - `description` - (Optional, String) A description for the allowed IP addresses range.

 ## Attribute reference
-Review the output parameters that you can access after your resource is created.
+In addition to all argument references list, you can access the following attribute references after your resource is created.

 - `adminuser` - (String) The user ID of the database administrator.
 Example, `admin` or `root`.
 - `connectionstrings` - (Array) A list of connection strings for the database for each user ID.
 For more information, about how to use connection strings, see the [documentation](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-connection-strings).
 The results are returned in pairs of the userid and string: `connectionstrings.1.name = admin connectionstrings.1.string = postgres://admin:$PASSWORD@79226bd4-4076-4873-b5ce-b1dba48ff8c4.b8a5e798d2d04f2e860e54e5d042c915.databases.appdomain.cloud:32554/ibmclouddb?sslmode=verify-full` Individual string parameters can be retrieved by using  Terraform variables and outputs `connectionstrings.x.hosts.x.port` and `connectionstrings.x.hosts.x.host`.